wp-plugins/wp-live-chat-support/readme.txt

 * Live chat is convenient for customers
 * Live chat builds trust with your potential customers
 * Increase sales by using live chat
 * Take advantage of a fully functional live chat plugin for free.
-Get Pro features for a once off fee
+Get Pro features for only $29.95!
 * Reduce costs by using live chat on your website with minimum staff
 * Learn to understand the pain points of your customers